openharmony/docs/en/device-dev/driver/driver-peripherals-audio-des.md

 };

 struct DaiData g_codecDaiData = {
-  .DaiInit = CodecDaiDeviceInit,  // Initialize the codecDai device (need to be implemented for a new platform).
+  .DaiInit = CodecDaiDeviceInit,  // Initialize the codec DAI device (need to be implemented for a new platform).
-  .ops = &g_codecDaiDeviceOps,  // codecDai operation function set.
+  .ops = &g_codecDaiDeviceOps,  // codec DAI device operation function set.
 };
 ```

-### Initializing codecDevice and codecDaiDevice<a name="section4112"></a>
+### Initializing the Codec Device and Codec DAI Device<a name="section4112"></a>

 **CODECDeviceInit** sets audio input/audio output (AIAO), initializes registers, inserts **g_audioControls** into the controller linked list, initializes the power management, and selects a path.